vavrusa/rfc-dnscomp/rfc-dnscomp.md

 # How the remainder compression works

-The client proposes a compression algorithm via the COMPRESS OPT option, this mandates that the client supports [@RFC6891] EDNS.
+The client proposes a compression algorithm via the COMPRESS OPT option, this mandates that the both client and the server support [@RFC6891] EDNS.
+If the server doesn't support EDNS, no OPT RR is returned in the response and no compression occurs.
-A COMPRESS-aware server places compression indicator at any start of the label in the message, and then the compressed remainder of the message.
+A COMPRESS-aware server **MAY** place a compression indicator at any start of the label in the message, followed by the compressed remainder of the message.
+The server **SHOULD** use the client-proposed algorithm if it supports it, but it **MAY** use the mandatory algorithm as well.

 If a client recognizes compression indicator, it decompresses the remainder of the message in its place.
+If the server uses mandatory algorithm instead of negotiated, client **SHOULD** assume that the server doesn't support the negotiated algorithm, and **SHOULD** try different algorithm next time.
+If the response isn't compressed, the client **MUST NOT** presume that the server doesn't support it.

 # The COMPRESS OPT option